List of Winnie-the-Pooh characters: Christopher Robin's mother

 Appearing only in The New Adventures of Winnie the Pooh and in The Book of Pooh: Stories from the Heart, Christopher Robin's mother's face is never shown.
-She is normally seen from behind, and when we see the front of her, she is usually seen from the chest down.
+She is normally seen from behind, and when the front of her is seen, she is usually seen from the chest down.
 She enforces the rules on her son, but is usually calm and patient with him and loves him very much.
 His father is never seen or mentioned.
-Just like her son, she has light brown hair, and she's a grandmother of Madeline Robin.
+Just like her son, she has light brown hair, and she is the grandmother of Madeline Robin.